Where pro-Palestinian university protests are happening around the world

 Australia

-Australian students have also called for their universities to divest from Israel and disclose and cut ties with weapons manufacturers that do business with Israel, the Australian national broadcaster said.

-As on some U.S. campuses, there have been reports of antisemitism amid the protests at universities across Australia.
+As on some U.S. campuses, there were reports of antisemitism amid the protests at universities across Australia.

 On Wednesday, the Australian Union of Jewish Students said that, since the outbreak of the war, "Jewish students have been targeted at university events and demanded to declare their political stances during classes publicly," adding its concern that, "we are witnessing a further escalation in the vilification of Jewish students."